 In fact, the word “yoga” is a Sanskrit term that means “uniting” or “joining.”
 While yoga is commonly thought of just as an exercise routine, it was originally developed in India to be a physical and mental discipline.

-This means that when you add your dog into your yoga routine, it’s the perfect setup to develop an even closer bond with your dog.
+This means that when you add your dog to your yoga routine, it’s the perfect setup to develop an even closer bond with your dog.

 Many of the doga exercises involve doing them with your dog, in which your dog is learning to relax and participate alongside you.